Entr-Username/Entr-Username/README.md

 ## wip

 <!--
+- ADD A COOL BANNER OF LIKE A DAVE AND BAMBI GIF

 **Entr-Username/Entr-Username** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: